Lissy93/dashy/README.md

 ## Features 🌈

 - Instant search and full keyboard shortcuts
-- Multiple color themes, layout options and item sizes all configurable and saved directly through the browser
+- Multiple color themes, layout options and item sizes all configurable through the browser
-- Quickly check a website, by holding down the Alt key while clicking, to open it in a resizable pop-up modal
+- Preferences stored in local storage and applied on load
-- Instant search- just start typing to filter items, tab to cycle through, enter or Alt + enter to open, and Esc to clear
+- Quickly preview a website, by holding down the Alt key while clicking, to open it in a resizable pop-up modal
 - Additional info for each item visible on hover (including opening method icon, description as a tooltip and domain info)
 - Small bundle size and a fully responsive UI makes the app easy to use on any device
 - Many options for icons, including full Font-Awesome support and the ability to auto-fetch icon from URLs favicon